 This organization offers several immersion programs to meet demand and the needs of particular audiences (school groups, students, adults in continuing education programs, individuals).
 The archipelago becomes a big classroom for language learners!
 You’ll explore French culture through language practice, tours, history, etc. Programs: - Program for school groups (April to June) - Program for teachers - Cultural discovery program for tourists - French for beginners and beyond - English for beginners and beyond - Winter camp (February) - Summer camp (June - July) - Customized classes (September to April)

-The frontier island Outside the port of Saint-Pierre, Ile-aux-Marins, buffeted by winds and waves, long witnessed the fate of a community of fishermen and pioneers.
+Pioneers island Outside the port of Saint-Pierre, Ile-aux-Marins, buffeted by winds and waves, long witnessed the fate of a community of fishermen and pioneers.
 The remnants of the intense human activity undertaken by the inhabitants, who often faced harsh living conditions, can be observed by visiting the wharf, the cemetery, the gravel-strewn landscape, the gardens and the school.
 The guided tour is leaving from Saint-Pierre.
 Meet on the Ile aux marins shuttle wharf (15min crossing).
 End of the tour at the Achipelitude Museum, Ile aux marins.

 Searching for our ancestors Through its various graves—some of which are unusual—Saint-Pierre’s cemetery evokes the history of its people.
 This tour tells of the origins of the inhabitants, the reasons they settled here and the tragic events and wars that often cost them their lives.

 With significant local resources at its disposal (books, periodicals, maps, old photographs and other media), frequent exhibits and a children’s space, the multimedia library is the ideal place to enjoy a moment of peace between two outings.